Pregnancy & Infant Loss Awareness:

 Many families suffer in silence and long to know they are not walking this path alone.
-As part of our mission to provide support, we are asking everyone to be apart of the awareness campaign called #IHaveFootprintsOnMyHeart during the month of October.
-Use the hashtag to join the conversation with other families and caregivers who understand your grief.
+As part of our mission to provide support, we invite everyone to be a part of Share's awareness campaign.

-1 in 4 families find themselves in need of support after the death of a babies.
-Share is a place to find hope and healing.
+1 in 4 families find themselves in need of support after the death of baby.
+Share is a place to find hope & healing.

 A bereaved father shares his experience receiving Share's support after the loss of this son, Finn.